codingEzio/code_py_book_django_for_beginners/chapter05/README.md

 # Here comes the 'chapter07' (which <also> based on the 'Chapter05' project)

 ### user auth!
-- foreword
+- foreword (about *auth* itself) #TODO code-fmt, reorganizing-needed
     - we don't build it (i.e. auth) from scratch, instead we're using the one provided by Django :P
         - the 'auth' app was "installed" by default
-        - it provides us with a 'User object' #TODO code-fmt containing
+        - it provides us with a 'User object'
-            - username, password #TODO code-fmt
+            - username, password
             - email
             - first_name, last_name
-        - the view provided was named LoginView #TODO code-fmt
+        - the view provided was named LoginView
-- (initial) steps #TODO code-fmt
+- (initial) steps #TODO code-fmt, reorganizing-needed
     1. urlpattern
         - path('accounts/', include('django.contrib.auth.urls'))
     2. template (the folder's name SHOULD be 'regi..')